 Adverse events for removable knee-high offloading devices are likely to be the same as for nonremovable knee-high devices.
-However, ankle-high offloading devices may potentially have fewer adverse events compared with knee-high offloading devices as they either have lower or no device walls that reduce the risk for abrasions, lower-leg ulcers, imbalance, and gait challenges (33), and they may have lower treatment discontinuation (20).
-One high-quality meta-analysis including two low-quality RCTs (38, 43) found higher treatment discontinuation with removable knee-high devices compared with removable ankle-high devices (p<0.01) (34).
-One high-quality RCT found no differences in adverse events between a removable knee-high device and either a removable cast shoe or forefoot offloading shoe (45% v 30% v 25%, respectively, p=0.377) (20).
-Further, those events reported were mostly minor pressure points, blisters and abrasions; with smaller numbers of serious hospitalisation and fall events (15% v 5%, respectively, p=not reported) (20).
-A low-quality RCT also found no difference in adverse events for new ulcers or infections between removable knee-high and removable ankle-high devices (15% v 13%, p>0.05) (43).
-A third, low-quality, RCT reported no adverse events in either group (38).
-We conclude there is no clear difference in adverse events between removable knee-high and removable ankle-high offloading devices.
+However, ankle-high offloading devices may potentially have fewer adverse events compared with knee-high offloading devices as they either have lower or no device walls that reduce the risk for abrasions, lower-leg ulcers, imbalance, and gait challenges, 33 and they may have lower treatment discontinuation.20 One high-quality meta-analysis including two low-quality RCTs^{38,43} found higher treatment discontinuation with removable knee-high devices compared with removable ankle-high devices (P < 0.01).34 One high-quality RCT found no differences in adverse events between a removable knee-high device and either a removable cast shoe or forefoot offloading shoe (45% vs 30% vs 25%, respectively, P = 0.377).20 Further, those events reported were mostly minor pressure points, blisters, and abrasions, with smaller numbers of serious hospitalization and fall events (15% vs 5% vs 5%, respectively, P = not reported).20 A low-quality RCT also found no difference in adverse events for new ulcers or infections between removable knee- and ankle-high devices (15% vs 13%, P > 0.05).43 A third low-quality RCT reported no adverse events in either group.38 We conclude there is no clear difference in adverse events between removable knee- and ankle-high offloading devices.

-We identified one low-quality RCT reporting preference outcomes that found no difference in patient satisfaction, comfort or preference to wear again between wearing a removable knee-high and removable ankle-high offloading device (p>0.05) (43).
-The same study reported that the removable knee-high group was more non-adherent than the removable ankle-high group (11% vs 0% of participants were deemed non-adherent with their device and were removed from the study as drop outs, p=not reported) (43).
-A high-quality RCT also reported non-significantly higher non-adherence with removable knee-high offloading than with two removable ankle-high devices (17% vs 5% vs 5% of the time, p=0.236) (20).
-We conclude patients have similar preference for removable knee-high and ankle-high devices and non-adherence does not seem to be very different between devices, although one should note that these studies were not powered to detect a difference in non-adherence between devices.
+We identified one low-quality RCT reporting preference outcomes that found no difference in patient satisfaction, comfort, or preference to wear the device again between wearing a removable knee- and ankle-high offloading device (P > 0.05).43 The same study reported that the removable knee-high group was more nonadherent than the removable ankle-high group (11% vs 0% of participants were deemed nonadherent with their device and were removed from the study as drop outs, P = not reported).43 A high-quality RCT also reported non-significantly higher nonadherence with removable kneehigh offloading than with two removable ankle-high devices (17% vs 5% vs 5% of the time, P = 0.236).20 We conclude patients have similar preference for removable knee- and ankle-high devices, and nonadherence does not seem to be very different between devices, although one should note that these studies were not powered to detect a difference in nonadherence between devices.

-One low-quality RCT reported on costs, finding that one-off device costs was more expensive for a removable knee-high offloading device (walker) than an ankle-high offloading device (half-shoe) (\$150-200 v \$25-75, p=not reported) (38).
-Based on only one, already rather old study, we provisionally conclude that the device costs of treatment are higher in removable knee-high devices than in removable ankle-high offloading devices.
+One low-quality RCT reported on costs, finding that one-off device costs were higher for a removable knee-high offloading device (walker) than an ankle-high offloading device (half shoe) (\$150-200\$ vs \$25-75, P = not reported).
+Based on only one, already rather old, study, we provisionally conclude that the device costs of treatment are higher in removable knee-high devices than in removable anklehigh offloading devices.

-Contraindications for the use of removable knee-high offloading devices, based predominantly on expert opinion, include presence of both moderate infection and moderate ischemia, or severe infection or severe ischaemia.
-We refer to the IWGDF infection and PAD guidelines and the IWGDF glossary for definitions on infection and ischemia (27, 28, 46).
+Contraindications for the use of removable knee-high offloading devices, based predominantly on expert opinion, include presence of both moderate infection and moderate ischaemia or severe infection or severe ischaemia.
+We refer to the IWGDF infection and PAD guidelines and the IWGDF glossary for definitions on infection and ischaemia. ^{27,28,46}